ROBROICH/SAP_AND_AZURE_TEAMS_DEMO/README.md

 For this demo, the SalesOrderSet OData service of the SAP Gateway Demo System will be utilized to display data in Teams: https://sapes5.sapdevcenter.com/sap/opu/odata/iwbep/GWSAMPLE_BASIC/SalesOrderSet

-For testing purposes, the service can be consumed via the browser.
+For testing purposes, the service can be consumed via the browser by clicking on the URL.
 The service returns set of sales orders.
 To call the service from the REST Client the following command is required: